Dr Sun Yat-sen Museum: History of Kom Tong Hall

-Kom Tong Hall is a historic building at Mid Levels, Central.
-It was accorded a Grade II historic building status in 1990 by the Antiquities Advisory Board (AAB).
-It was later declared a monument.
+Kom Tong Hall is a historic building in Mid-Levels, Central.
+It was accorded a Grade I historic building status on 18 Dec 2009 and has been a declared monument since 12 November 2010.

-The Hall was built in 1914.
-It was named after the former owner of the Mansion, Ho Kom-tong, who was a younger brother of the prominent philanthropist Sir Robert Ho Tung.
-The Ho family was the first Chinese family permitted to live in the Mid Levels in the early colonial period.
+The Hall was named after its first owner, Ho Kom-tong, who built the Hall in 1914 as a residence of his family.
+Ho was a younger brother of prominent philanthropist Sir Robert Ho Tung.

-In 1960, the Church of Jesus Christ of Latter-day Saints purchased the building.
+During the Japanese invasion of Hong Kong in 1941, the Hall was used by the British Air Raid Precaution Association as an emergency station.
+The Japanese had attempted to occupy the building, but did not succeed.

+Ho Kom-tong lived in the Hall until his death in 1950.
+The Hall remained the residence of Ho's descendants until 1959, when a rich merchant surnamed Cheng (or Chang) purchased the building.
+Cheng (or Chang) sold the building to The Church of Jesus Christ of Latter-day Saints the next year in 1960.

 The Church used the Hall for worship services and other local Church activities as well as for administration of its Asia-area humanitarian, building and other programs.
 As a result of Church growth, locally and throughout Asia over the last four decades, the Church's headquarters were moved out of Kom Tong Hall and into a much larger new 14-story building on Gloucester Road in Wan Chai, Hong Kong.

 The Church no longer had need for the building and was looking to sell the property.
 It soon became apparent that a vacant lot would yield a far higher amount than if the property were sold intact, and the Church considered demolishing the building.
 In October 2002, the Church submitted an application for a demolition permit to the Building Authority.
 However, after hearing concerns raised by friends in the community, and a series of negotiations with the Hong Kong Government, Church officials reached a consensus in selling the property intact and preserving the building.

-After the Government completed the purchase in 2004, efforts began immediately to convert the 92-year-old historic mansion into a museum honoring Chinese revolutionary figure Dr Sun Yat-Sen. The converted museum was officially opened on 12 December 2006.
+In February 2004, the government acquired the Hall for HK$53 million, and announced its plan to restore the building and convert it to a museum honouring Chinese revolutionary figure Sun Yat-sen, with a budget of HK$91.3 million.
+On 12 December 2006, the converted museum was officially opened to the public.

-As a sign of appreciation from the government to The Church of Jesus Christ of Latter-Day Saints, Dr Patrick Ho, Secretary for Home Affairs, arranged for the baptismal font to be preserved as a reminder to museum visitors of the Church's 44-year part in the building's history.
+As a sign of appreciation from the government to the Church, Secretary for Home Affairs Patrick Ho Chi-ping arranged for the baptismal font to be preserved as a reminder to museum visitors of the Church's 44-year part in the building's history.
 In addition, a plaque on the front of the building displays the following: